Asabeneh/30-Days-Of-Python/readme.md

 ```
 ![Python Scripting Shell](images/opening_python_shell.png)

 The python interactive shell is opened and it is waiting for you to write python code.
-You will write you python script next >>> and then click Enter.
+You will write your python script next to this symbol >>> and then click Enter.
 Lets write our very first script on the python scripting shell.

 ![Python script on python shell](images/adding_on_python_shell.png)